thibaultlrd/RealTimeObjectDetection/README.md

 # RealTimeObjectDetection

-Object detection pipeline that runs inference on webcam/video input in real time with a lightweight model.
+Object detection pipeline that runs inference on webcam/video input in real time with a yolov8 box model.

 ## Quickstart (local)